Reinforcement Learning, Bit by Bit: Agent State

 If the environment $\environment = (\actions, \observations, \rho)$ is known, only algorithmic and aleatoric uncertainty remain, and the agent can select actions that depend on $\environment$ and $H_t$.
 One might think of this in terms of a two-step process: identify a policy $\pi$ that depends on $\environment$ and generates desirable expected return $\E_\pi[\sum_{t=0}^{T-1} R_{t+1} | \environment]$ and then execute actions $A_t$ by sampling from $\pi(\cdot|H_t)$.
 However, general dependence of rewards $R_{t+1} = r(H_t, A_t, O_{t+1})$ and action probabilities $\pi(A_t|H_t)$ on the history $H_t$ is problematic.
 Even if compressed, its memory requirements grow unbounded, as does per-timestep computation, if the agent accesses the entire history to assess rewards or select actions.
-This necessitates use of a bounded summary that can be updated incrementally, which we refer to as the {\it aleatoric state}.
+This necessitates use of a bounded summary that can be updated incrementally, which we refer to as the {\it situational state}.

-The design of any practical agent that can operate in a known complex environment over a long duration entails specification of aleatoric state dynamics.
-We denote by $\states$ the set of possible aleatoric states.
-Initialized with a distinguished element $S_0 \in \states$, the aleatoric state is incrementally updated in response to actions, observations, and possibly, algorithmic randomness.
-We express the dynamics using an {\it aleatoric state update function} $f_{\rm alea}$, with state evolving according to
+The design of any practical agent that can operate in a known complex environment over a long duration entails specification of situational state dynamics.
+We denote by $\states$ the set of possible situational states.
+Initialized with a distinguished element $S_0 \in \states$, the situational state is incrementally updated in response to actions, observations, and possibly, algorithmic randomness.
+We express the dynamics using an {\it situational state update function} $f_{\rm situ}$, with state evolving according to

 Recall that $U_{t+1}$ represents a random draw that that allows for algorithmic randomization.